kube-logging/fluent-plugin-label-router/README.md

 Fluentd and fluent-bit tail logs from Kubernetes are unique per container.

-3. The plugin does not check if the configuration is valid so be careful to not define impossible statements like identical `match` statement with negate.
+3. The plugin does not check if the configuration is valid so be careful to not define statements like identical `match` statement with negate because the negate rule will never be evaluated.

 ## Examples